apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <p>Indicates the StatefulSetUpdateStrategy that will be
-employed to update Pods in the RSM when a revision is made to Template.
+employed to update Pods in the InstanceSet when a revision is made to Template.
 UpdateStrategy.Type will be set to appsv1.OnDeleteStatefulSetStrategyType if MemberUpdateStrategy is not nil</p>
 </td>